SAEconomics.com is a project of Southeast Arizona Economic Development Group (SAEDG)

 Santa Cruz County's population as of Census 2020 was 47,669, up 0.5% from 2010.
 Santa Cruz County's population is projected to reach 56,633 in 2025 and 66,286 in 2055, according to pre-Census 2020 projections by Arizona Office of Economic Opportunity.

-UNEMPLOYMENT: Santa Cruz County's unemployment rate in 2020 was 11.4% (up from 8.7% in 2019, due to the COVID pandemic and related economic decline).
-At the peak of COVID business closures, the unemployment rate in Santa Cruz County hit a high of 16.9% in April 2020, its highest level since October 2013.
-Santa Cruz County’s unemployment rate of 11.4% in 2020 was higher than the statewide rate of 7.9% and the nationwide rate of 8.1%.
+UNEMPLOYMENT: Santa Cruz County's unemployment rate in 2021 was 8.7% (down from 11.2% in 2020, the first year of the COVID pandemic).
+At the peak of COVID business closures, the unemployment rate in Santa Cruz County hit a high of 16.1% in April 2020.
+Santa Cruz County’s unemployment rate of 8.7% in 2021 was higher than the statewide rate of 4.9% and the nationwide rate of 5.3%.

 Note: Labor force, employment, unemployment, and jobs data on this page are updated annually.
 For the most recent monthly labor market data, visit Arizona Office of Economic Opportunity

 PERSONAL INCOME: In 2020, Santa Cruz County had a per capita personal income (PCPI) of $42,204.
 This PCPI ranked 8th in the state and was 85% of the state average, $49,648, and 71% of the national average, $59,510.
 The 2020 PCPI reflected an increase of 10.3% from 2019.
 The 2019-2020 state change was 8.4% and the national change was 6.2%.
 In 2010, the PCPI of Santa Cruz County was $29,362 and ranked 7th in the state.
 The 2010-2020 compound annual growth rate of PCPI was 3.7%.
 The compound annual growth rate for the state was 3.9% and for the nation was 3.9%.